UdayKiranPadhy/Soldier-Strap/README.md

 3. No Physical or manual activation is needed , No human interference is needed.

-**You can Also find some more interesting works of mine in my profile.**
+**You can Also find some more interesting works of mine ,and know me better from my Github profile page.**